JUDGE PATRICIA SEITZ TO RECEIVE DISTINGUISHED FEDERAL JUDICIAL SERVICE PRO BONO AWARD

 Note: Support of pro bono legal services by members of the bench is an activity that relates to improvement of the administration of justice.
 Accordingly, a judge may engage in activities intended to encourage attorneys to perform pro bono services, including, but not limited to: participating in events to recognize attorneys who do pro bono work, establishing general procedural or scheduling accommodations for pro bono attorneys as feasible, and acting in an advisory capacity to pro bono programs.

-This year's awards ceremony, which also honors individual, circuit, law firm, voluntary bar, young lawyer and state judicial pro bono efforts, is scheduled for Thursday, Jan.
+This year’s awards ceremony, which also honors individual, circuit, law firm, young lawyer, state judicial and federal judicial pro bono efforts, is scheduled for Thursday, Jan.
 25, at 3:30 p.m. at the Supreme Court of Florida.
 The ceremony will be streamed live at http://wfsu.org/gavel2gavel as well as on Facebook at www.facebook.com/floridasupremecourt.